open-sauced/docs/docs/contributing/opensauced-writers-guide/how-to-add-your-post.md

 ## Adding Blog Posts

 To publish in the blog, create a Markdown file within the blog directory.
-Note that we have subdirectories for each year, so writers should add their post to the folder that corresponds with the year.
+Note that we have subdirectories for each year, so writers should add their posts to the folder that corresponds with the year.

 **Example Path:** `/blog/2024/06-03-welcome-opensauced.md`